thoughtbot/design-sprint/0-Pre-Sprint/Materials/Pre-Sprint_Request_for_Materials.md

 (2) information about each of your key customer types: who they are, their stories, and how they feel about the problem we are working to solve.
 If there's documentation from interviews you conducted with them, we'd love to see that too.

 (3) Any existing materials you already have on hand, such as user stories, wireframes, or prototypes.
 No need to flesh these out more than you already have, but they'd be great background.
-Note that we end up with at the end of the sprint may be different.
+Note that what we end up with at the end of the sprint may be different.

 (4) Any other background materials you already have.